Shopify/themekit/.github/CONTRIBUTING.md

 - Update `themekit.rb` formula for homebrew on https://github.com/Shopify/homebrew-shopify
   - run `make gen_sha` to generate the SHA256 for the darwin build
   - update the link and sha in the homebrew formula
+- Notify the maintainer of the AUR themekit package https://aur.archlinux.org/packages/shopify-themekit-bin of an update so they can release a new version.